 I. Physical Assault.
 Any purposeful action meant to hurt another person.
 Examples include, but are not limited to, kicking, punching, hitting with or throwing an object, or biting.
-When these acts occur in the context of dating or domestic violence or when the behavior is perpetrated on the basis of sex or gender, the student conduct will be resolved under either Procedures for Resolution of Title IX Complaints against Students or Procedures for Resolution of College-Defined Sexual Misconduct Complaints against Students; employee conduct will be resolved under either Procedures for Resolution of Tatle IX Complaints against Students of Title IX Complaints against Students for Resolution of Title IX Complaints against Students; employee conduct will be resolved under either Procedures for Resolution of Title IX Complaints against Staff and Faculty or Procedures for Resolution of College-Defined Sexual Misconduct Complaints against Staff and Faculty.
+When these acts occur in the context of dating or domestic violence or when the behavior is perpetrated on the basis of sex or gender, the student conduct will be resolved under either Procedures for Resolution of Title IX Complaints against Students or Procedures for Resolution of College-Defined Sexual Misconduct Complaints against Students; employee conduct will be resolved under either Procedures for Resolution of Title IX Complaints against Staff and Faculty or Procedures for Resolution of College-Defined Sexual Misconduct Complaints against Staff and Faculty.